 To connect with God, to log on to God, we need only awareness, because God is there all the time, making your heart beat.

 The mystics talk about bittul ha-yesh, destroying "thingness," ego.
 But I don't want to destroy my ego!
 It's a good manager, though a lousy boss.
 My goal instead is to make the ego more translucent, more transparent.
 To remove opacity so divine light can shine.
 The ego says, "it's all me."
 But we need to own that everything in us is God.
 Some days I wake up and think, "Oy, God, you decided to be Zalman again today?"

 The tradition teaches that the Shekhinah [feminine, immanent divine presence] is there whenever a minyan prays together; when one prays alone, angels carry one's words to God, and since angels traditionally were understood to speak only Hebrew, that's why prayer was supposed to be in Hebrew.
 For me: I want to davven in Hebrew on Shabbos because it connects us all around the world and throughout time.
 But during the week when I davven alone, I often want to pray in English because that way I can pour out my heart to the Presence that hears me.

-That day in class I met a man named Seth, who reminds me a little bit of my brother-in-law Ron, though a little quieter, his joy a little sadder.
+That day in class I met a man who reminds me a little bit of my brother-in-law Ron.
 Over the course of our conversation I learned that he had cancer this year; after eight months of radiation and chemo and surgery, he seems to be okay, and this week at Elat Chayyim was his celebration of that.
 I am always amazed by the stories of the people I meet there, and by their willingness to open up.
 I suspect everyone in the world has amazing stories, but it's rare to be in a context where we trust strangers enough to tell them.